 Wondering how to prioritize offers on your property?
 Our real estate experts pulled together some advice for you.
-Read this to learn what you should look at to determine how strong an offer is.
+Learn what you should look at to determine how strong an offer is.

 Best Case Scenario